waichung5/DRLND_P1_Navigation/README.md

 # Project 1: Navigation

 ### Introduction
-This is Project 1 of the **Udacity Deep Reinforcement Learning Nanodegree** This project is to train an agent with DQN learning to navigate (and collect bananas!) in a large, square world.
+This is Project 1 of the **Udacity Deep Reinforcement Learning Nanodegree**.
+This project is to train an agent with DQN learning to navigate (and collect bananas!) in a large, square world.

 ![Trained Agent][image1]